DL4DS/sp2024_midterm/README.md

 ## Introduction
-The goal of this task is to obtain the highest out-of-sample performance in captioning given images by fine tuning a pre-trained multimodal model.
+The goal of this task is to obtain the highest out-of-sample performance in captioning given images by fine-tuning a pre-trained multimodal model.
 The performance metric is CIDEr, and the test performance is evaluated by the VizWiz-Captions Challenge 2021.
 For this task, I basically started from the source code given by the instructor (BU DS598 DL4DS Spring 2024).

 ## Approach
-In this task, I adopted two approaches: ordinary fine-tuning and PEFT.
+In this task, I adopted two fine-tuning approaches: ordinary fine-tuning and PEFT.

 ### Ordinary fine-tuning (Path: src/ft)
 Fine tune all parameters in a pre-trained model using the given training data.
 The best model is selected via the CIDEr score of validation dataset.